A survey on the growth rate inequality for sphere endomorphisms: Introduction

-To finish this introductory section I would like to add that it was Mike Shub that grew awareness around the growth rate inequality problem within the endomorphism group working in Montevideo, Uruguay, during one of his many stays in our country.
-We are deeply thankful for the many years of both joy and challenge in our work.
+To finish this introductory section, I would like to add that it was Mike Shub that grew awareness around the growth rate inequality problem within the endomorphism group working in Montevideo, Uruguay, during one of his many stays in our country.
+We are deeply thankful for his contribution, which resulted in many years of both joy and challenge in our work.